y-chaitanya/email-marketing-automation-portfolio/README.md

 - Imported 8 employer contacts into HubSpot and created a static list — State Fund Portfolio Active Employers
 - Built a 3-step branching workflow using EBA logic — Enrollment trigger activates on list membership, welcome email deploys immediately, 48-hour delay fires, then an If/Then branch routes contacts who opened into a nurture sequence and contacts who did not open into a re-engagement path
 - Constructed the welcome email inside HubSpot's custom HTML editor — not the drag-and-drop builder — using nested table structures and inline CSS for rendering consistency across Outlook, Gmail, and Apple Mail
-- Added UTM parameters to every CTA link — source, medium, campaign — and confirmed attribution data populated in GA4 real-time view within seconds of test send
+- Added UTM parameters to every CTA link — source, medium, campaign — and confirmed attribution data populated in GA4 real-time view within seconds of test send.
-- Validated deliverability using Mail-Tester and confirmed SPF and DKIM authentication before activation
+- Validated deliverability using Mail-Tester and confirmed SPF and DKIM authentication before activation.
 - Connected GA4 property to Looker Studio and built a campaign performance dashboard tracking sessions by UTM source and conversion events

 ### Files In This Project